 TOWING POINT

-Always pull the cable straight out from the vehicle.
-Never pull on the hook at a sideways angle.
+- Always pull the cable straight out from the vehicle.
+Never pull on the hook at a sideways angle. - Remove the first bolt under the front fender protector when using the front towing hooks.

 TIGHTENING TORQUE OF STANDARD BOLTS